john-a-m/john-a-m.github.io/_posts/2015-11-28-how-this-blog-was-built.markdown

 categories: meta
 ---

 [Here is githubs info on this process][5].
-This tutorial is for a 64 bit windows system.
+This tutorial is for a 64 bit Windows system.

 ##Accounts

-get account at pawnmail (they're no longer accepting registrations at this time), or a similar service
+get account at pawnmail, or a similar service

 have a github account